Brayton cycle: Models

 The highest gas temperature in the cycle occurs where work transfer to the high pressure turbine (rotor inlet) takes place.
 This is lower than the highest gas temperature in the engine (combustion zone).
 The maximum cycle temperature is limited by the turbine materials and required turbine life.
-This also limits the pressure ratios that can be used in the cycle.
-For a fixed-turbine inlet temperature, the net work output per cycle increases with the pressure ratio (thus the thermal efficiency) and the net work output.
-With less work output per cycle, a larger mass flow rate (thus a larger system) is needed to maintain the same power output, which may not be economical.
 In most common designs, the pressure ratio of a gas turbine ranges from about 11 to 16.

 Methods to increase power

 The power output of a Brayton engine can be improved by: